engelant/borg-cygwin/README.md

 ```CMD
 psexec64 -i -s "C:\Program Files\Borg\bin\mintty.exe" -e "C:\Program Files\Borg\bin\bash.exe" --login
 ```
 To get a nice little bash shell as SYSTEM user.
 Be careful, this is the point where you can do pretty much everything, including breaking your machine.
-This covers
 ``` bash
 # generate keys for borg backup (no passphrase)
 ssh-keygen -t ed25519